MSColab - A Flight Path Collaboration Platform¶

 All the changes to users’ permission are in real-time.

-To add users to a project, you need to be the admin or creator of that project.
-Select the desired project and click on the Manage Users button in Mscolab’s main window.
-An admin window will open where you can manage the permission of all the users in bulk by selecting multiple users at once and add, updating or deleting their access to the project.
-If you have another project and want to have the same users as on that project you can use the Clone Permissions option in the admin window to quickly add all the users of a project to your selected one.
+To add users to a operation, you need to be the admin or creator of that operation.
+Select the desired operation and click on the Manage Users button in Mscolab’s main window.
+An admin window will open where you can manage the permission of all the users in bulk by selecting multiple users at once and add, updating or deleting their access to the operation.
+If you have another operation and want to have the same users as on that operation you can use the Clone Permissions option in the admin window to quickly add all the users of a operation to your selected one.

 If a user has the permission of collaborator or above, they can use the chat window in Mscolab.
 You can send normal text messages or use markdown to format them.
 The currently supported markdown syntax is: